10 Interesting Facts about the Equine Digestive System

 Equine Digestive System 10 Interesting Facts

-Equine Digestive System – The equine digestive system is a complicated structure, for such a large animal it is incredibly sensitive.
+The equine digestive system is a complicated structure which is incredibly sensitive for such a large animal.
 The horse evolved as a grazing animal, so its digestive system is designed to process small amounts of food all day long.

-With better education more horse owners understand the benefits of sticking to a more natural diet that is high in fibre, but the smallest dietary change can easily cause this delicate system to become disrupted.
+With better education, more horse owners will understand the benefits of sticking to a more natural diet that is high in fibre, but the smallest dietary change can easily disrupt this delicate system.

 1. The digestive system starts in the mouth, with the chewing process releasing saliva that acts as a lubricant for the food passing down the oesophagus and into the stomach.